Patient Comfort

 Hidden in the middle of the Cancer Centre is an oasis for patients and staff away from the hustle and bustle of treatment and appointments.
 The gardens provide an escape where patients can enjoy some peace and quiet while surrounded by beautiful flowers and plants.
 Each year, Friends of the Cancer Centre purchases the flowers, plants and some of the ornamental features in the garden and they are maintained by volunteers.

-Gifts for patients
+Gifts for Patients

 Life doesn’t stop for patients undergoing treatment and many will find themselves celebrating their birthday, Christmas Day, or even getting married, at the Cancer Centre.
 With the help of staff on the wards, we buy our patients a gift to help them mark their special day.
 In the past we have helped a couple get married in the hospital, given gifts to young patients on their 18th birthday, and even sent Santa to the wards on Christmas Eve to deliver gifts.

-Patient pagers
+Patient Pagers

 While they might look simple, the patient pager becomes a familiar feature for any patient coming to the Cancer Centre.
 The pagers are given to patients on arrival and when the doctor or nurse is ready to see them, the pager vibrates and flashes.
 The pager has a wide radius which gives the patient freedom to move around the hospital, get a coffee or bite to eat, safe in the knowledge that they won’t miss their appointment.